ITNaveen/Networking-NT/IPV/Intro.md

 💡 Yes, removing the switch would overload the router and slow down LAN communication! 🚀

 # for multi network connection or internet -
-- we have same bulding with multiple network.
-- now lets say we have 2 network, so one network has its own switch and same with other and then how those 2 network can talk is switch - router - switch.
-- here default gateway is the ip of router.
+You have 1 router with 2 network interfaces (one for each network)

-- Each network has its own Network Interface (NI) on the router with a unique IP.
+Each network interface has its own CIDR block
+For example: Interface 1: 192.168.1.0/24 and Interface 2: 192.168.2.0/24

+Devices in Network 1:
+Get IP addresses from the 192.168.1.0/24 range (like 192.168.1.5, 192.168.1.6, etc.)
+Their default gateway is 192.168.1.1 (the router's IP address on that network) NOT the entire CIDR block, but specifically the router's IP address on that network

+Devices in Network 2:
+Get IP addresses from the 192.168.2.0/24 range
+Their default gateway is 192.168.2.1 (the router's IP address on that network)

+The default gateway for a device is not the CIDR block itself, but rather the specific IP address that the router uses on that network interface.
+This is the entry/exit point that devices use to communicate with other networks.
+When a device wants to send data to another network, it sends the data to its default gateway (the router's IP on its network), and the router then forwards it to the appropriate network.

 # MAC -
 Mac address is 12 digits address (physical address).